liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-hook-plugins/09-converting-struts-action-wrappers-to-mvc-commands.markdown

 [`ExampleStrutsPortletAction` class](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/overriding-and-adding-struts-actions)
 for a `StrutsAction` wrapper example.
 Depending on the actions overridden, the user must use different `MVCCommand`s.
-In this example, the action and render were overridden, so in order to migrate to the new pattern, you would create two classes: an `MVCActionCommand` and `MVCRenderCommand`.
+In this example, the action and render were overridden, so to migrate to the new pattern, you would create two classes: an `MVCActionCommand` and `MVCRenderCommand`.

 Next you'll determine the mapping the `MVCCommand` uses.